DiegelD/CarND-Path-Planning-Project/README.md

 s
 ![equation](https://latex.codecogs.com/gif.image?\dpi{130}&space;cost=1-e^{-\frac{\left&space;|&space;\Delta&space;d&space;\right|}{\Delta&space;s})

 * Intended lane: the intended lane for the given behavior.
-For PLCR, PLCL, LCR, and LCL, this would be the one lane over from the current lane.
+For *PLCR*, *PLCL*, *LCR*, and *LCL*, this would be the one lane over from the current lane.
 * Final lane: the immediate resulting lane of the given behavior.
-For LCR and LCL, this would be one lane over.
+For *LCR* and *LCL*, this would be one lane over.
 * Δs distance to the goal.
 * The goal lane.